Reopening Plans for Fall 2020

 Every day before school, all students and staff will be required to take their temperature and complete a short health screening which will be sent to their smartphones (or email if a family does not have access to a smartphone).
 Questions will include if you have a temperature over 100.0℉ degrees, if you have COVID-19 symptoms, and if you have been in contact with someone who has tested positive in the past 14 days.
 If you answer “yes” to any of the items in the questionnaire, you will be told not to come to school and to follow up with the school nurse for further instructions.
 Anyone who does not complete the questionnaire will not be allowed into the building.

 Everyone who enters our buildings will be required to wear a cloth face covering or surgical face mask that covers the nose and mouth throughout the school day, unless eating or drinking.
-Masks with exhalation valves are prohibited, and face shields are not adequate without a nose/mouth covering as well.
+Masks with exhalation valves and neck gaiters are prohibited, and face shields are not adequate without a nose/mouth covering as well.
 Face coverings should be cleaned or disposed of after use and must not be shared.
 Short “mask breaks” will be scheduled throughout the day when students and staff can maintain an appropriate physical distance.

 Any color face mask is acceptable, but masks in school colors are available through our uniform provider, Lands’ End.
 We recommend that you pack an extra face covering each day, but the School will have extra child- and adult-sized masks on hand in case a mask is lost or damaged during the day.